Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Experimental Study

-\textbf{Evaluation Metrics.} To evaluate the efficiency and effectiveness of the tested approaches, we report the most important metrics for spatial crowdsourcing systems as follows: \begin{itemize} \item \textit{Average moving distance of each worker.} For workers, they want to accomplish maximum number of tasks with minimum moving distance.
-Then, higher average moving distance of each worker may harm the benefit of workers, which should be avoid.
-Thus, algorithms achieving results with lower average moving distance are better. \item \textit{Number of finished tasks.} For the spatial crowdsourcing platforms, they want to finish as many tasks as possible, which can reflect their effectiveness.
-Here, one task is finished when it is assigned with required number of workers.
-Algorithms finish more tasks are better. \item \textit{Confident finished tasks.} Only when the expected accuracy (calculated with Equation \ref{eq:task_accuracy}) of the assigned workers $W_j$ of task $t_j$ is higher than the required quality level $q_j$, task $t_j$ is considered as a confident finished task.
-When the total number of tasks is fixed, algorithms achieving more confident finished tasks are better. \item \textit{Running time.} The running time represents the total execution time of the tested algorithm for resolving a given TA-GSC problem.
-The lower the running time of an algorithm is, the better it is. \end{itemize}
+\textbf{Evaluation Metrics.} To evaluate the efficiency and effectiveness of the tested approaches, we report the most important metrics for spatial crowdsourcing systems as follows: \begin{itemize}[leftmargin=*] \item \textit{Average moving distance of each worker (AvgMD).} For workers, they want to accomplish maximum number of tasks with minimum moving distance.
+Then, higher average moving distance of each worker may harm the benefit of workers, which should be avoided.
+Thus, algorithms achieving results with lower AvgMDs are better. \item \textit{Number of fully assigned tasks (NFT).} For the spatial crowdsourcing platforms, they want to fully assign as many tasks as possible, which can reflect their effectiveness.
+Here, one fully assigned task means it is assigned with the required number of workers.
+Higher NFT is better. \item \textit{Number of confidently assigned tasks (NCT).} Only when the expected accuracy (calculated with Equation \ref{eq:task_accuracy}) of the assigned workers $W_j$ of task $t_j$ is higher than the required quality level $q_j$, task $t_j$ is considered as a confidently assigned task.
+When the total number of tasks is fixed, algorithms achieving higher NCTs are better. \item \textit{Running time (RT).} The running time represents the total execution time of the tested algorithm for resolving a given \textsf{TA-GSC} problem.
+Lower RT is better. \end{itemize}